The Wonder of Lavender in Provence

 Due to demand, in February we had added an additional Lavender art retreat to our calendar as there is simply nothing else like the color and beauty of lavender!.

 Every workshop retreat is slightly different.
-During Lavender Season the artists stay on our own chateau estate nestled at the foot of the Luberon Mountains and there we are well placed to visit the legendary lavender fields.
+During Lavender Season the artists stay at the chateau nestled at the foot of the Luberon Mountains and there we are well placed to visit the legendary lavender fields.
 Although we are talking about lavender, the retreat covers many more spectacular locations to paint.

 Because lavender must be replanted every few years, before each retreat we go scouting to see where it’s growing.
 Even that doesn’t guarantee that when we go to paint that gorgeous view a week later, the farmer hasn’t beaten us to it and harvested it, so we keep an eye on the fields to make sure we’re not disappointed.
 Since the lavender fields can be remote, we also take care to find painting spots with shade, nearby refreshments and restroom facilities where possible.